mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/7-redirecting.md

                 "workoutQuestion", new TemplateGenerator ("workoutQuestion")
                         .addComponent("title", new TitleComponent("Do you workout?"))
                         .addComponent("actionGroup", new ActionGroupComponent(List.of(
-                        new PrimarySubmitButtonComponent("yes", "Hell yeah!", "workoutFrequency"),
+                        new PrimarySubmitButtonComponent("submityes", "Hell yeah!", "workoutFrequency"),
-                        new PrimarySubmitButtonComponent("no", "No, but I am planning...", "chooseDays")) )),
+                        new PrimarySubmitButtonComponent("submitno", "No, but I am planning...", "chooseDays")) )),
                 "workoutFrequency", new TemplateGenerator ("workoutFrequency")
                         .addComponent("title", new TitleComponent("How many days a week?"))